how to install a firewall router on raspberry pi

 Add a FORWARD rule

-Every network is different, so every firewall rules table is different.
+Every network is different, so every firewall rule table is different.

-I’ll start by an example, and then I’ll give you the whole syntax to add specific rules in your environment.
+I’ll start with a basic example and then give you the whole syntax to add specific rules to your environment.

 sudo iptables -F